-In recent years, image authentication has become more and more critical.
-Besides Deepfake and other generated images, traditional image forgery, altering the local semantic information of an image while maintaining its overall authenticity and integrity, is still always exploited by malicious users.
-Splicing forgery is the most common local forgery\cite{bi2023self}, which is defined\cite{ng2004model} as a cut-and-paste of image regions from one image onto another image to create a spliced image.
+In recent years, image forensics has become increasingly critical.
+Besides Deepfake and other generated images, traditional image forgery, which alters the local semantic information of an image while maintaining its overall authenticity and integrity, is still often exploited by malicious users.
+Among them, splicing forgery is one of the most common local forgeries\cite{bi2023self}, which is defined\cite{ng2004model} as the cut-and-paste of image regions from one image onto another image to create a spliced image.
 Splicing forgery detection\cite{ahmad2021digital} is to localize the spliced regions and disclose them via a binary map.

-Thanks to the powerful capabilities of neural networks, masses of validated network architectures for splicing detection have been proposed.
-However, subject to the limitations of existing datasets, these methods cannot be fully exploited and fail to perform well in cross-dataset cases.
-Meanwhile, because of the absence of a dataset that can reflect the performance of these methods faithfully, experimental settings in different papers often are based upon independently synthesized datasets for training.
+Thanks to the powerful pattern recognition capabilities of neural networks, numerous detection models for splicing forgery have been proposed.
+However, subject to the limitations of existing datasets, these models cannot be fully exploited and perform unsatisfactorily in cross-dataset cases.
+Meanwhile, due to the absence of a dataset that can faithfully reflect the performance of these methods, the experimental settings in different works are often based on independently synthesized datasets for training.
 During the training-testing process, specific techniques like image augmentation\cite{shorten2019survey} and fine-tuning are employed.
-It raises concerns about fairness in this research field.
+It raises great concerns about fairness.

-Therefore, to address these problems caused by the absence of well-structured splicing datasets, GreatSplicing is introduced in this paper.
-Based on BossBase, GreatSplicing comprises 5,000 spliced images manually created using Adobe Photoshop, without introducing any automated mechanisms.
-The spliced regions in GreatSplicing exhibit diverse semantic categories, allowing neural networks to learn splicing traces more effectively.
-This dataset features high resolution and follows a standardized production process, ensuring the faithful preservation of splicing traces.
-The distinction between GreatSplicing and existing datasets is illustrated in Figure \ref{figure_distinction_greatsplicing_and_existing_datasets}.
+Therefore, to address the problems caused by the absence of well-structured splicing datasets, we propose GreatSplicing.
+Based on BossBase, GreatSplicing comprises 5,000 spliced images that were manually created with Adobe Photoshop, without any automation. \textbf{The spliced regions in GreatSplicing exhibit substantial semantic diversity, which prevents detection models from overfitting to specific semantics and allows them to focus on splicing traces, thereby improving performance.} GreatSplicing features high resolution and follows a standardized production process, ensuring the faithful preservation of splicing traces.
+The distinctions between GreatSplicing and existing datasets are illustrated in Figure \ref{figure_distinction_greatsplicing_and_existing_datasets}.

-The contributions of this paper can be summarized as follows: \begin{itemize}
+The main contributions are summarized as follows: \begin{itemize}